The Hyflexpower* consortium is delighted with the success of an industrial-scale Power-to-H2-to-Power demonstrator in the French department of Vienne.

 The aim of this project is to clearly demonstrate that green hydrogen can be used as a flexible means of energy storage which can then be used to power a high-powered industrial turbine.
 The hydrogen is produced on-site with an electrolyser and used in a gas turbine with a mixture of 30% hydrogen and 70% natural gas by volume for electricity production.

-The project marks the implementation of the world’s first industrial-scale Power-to-H2-to-Power demonstration with an cutting edge turbine with high levels of hydrogen.
+This project marks the implementation of the world’s first industrial-scale Power-to-H2-to-Power demonstration with a cutting edge turbine with high levels of hydrogen.
 The next trials of the Hyflexpower project are planned for the summer of 2023 to increase the hydrogen levels to 100%.

 *Stakeholders involved in the project are ENGIE Solutions, Siemens Energy, Centrax, ARTTIC, the German Aerospace Centre (DLR) and the universities NTUA Athens (Greece), Lund (Sweden), Duisburg-Essen (Germany) and UCL (UK).
 The project is receiving significant funding from the European Commission, with two-thirds of the €15.2 million investment coming from the EU’s Horizon 2020 framework programme for research and innovation.

 PS: You can sign up to our newsletters to follow the latest hydrogen news on a more regular basis:

 – “Your hydrogen news live” (to receive all our articles as soon as they are published) and

 – “Your weekly newsletter” (sent every Monday morning).

 Article written by Laurent Meillaud and translated by Logan King